 What is Anikura?

 Anikura (アニクラ) is a portmanteau of the words anisong (アニソン) and club (クラブ) where anisong is itself a portmanteau of anime and song, referring to tracks used as openings, endings, and inserts to various anime series.
 Thus, anikura refers to the genre of anisong-centric DJ music events that take place at nightclubs, live music houses, and an array of pop-up rented venues such as gymnasiums, public parks, and rec-centers all across Japan.
-Anikura music is broader than just anisong, however, as it encompasses the entire Akiba-kei subculture of music, including video game and visual novel soundtracks; fan-created works such as Vocaloid, Touhou, and general Internet phenomena popularized on sites such as Nico Nico Douga; and a smattering of more mainstream tunes from J-Pop artists and idols.
-Simply put, anything that has even the slightest otaku slant is considered part of Akiba-kei.
+Anikura music is broader than just anisong, however, as it encompasses the entire Akiba-Pop (also known as A-POP or Akiba-kei) subculture of music, including video game and visual novel soundtracks; fan-created works such as Vocaloid, Touhou, and general Internet phenomena popularized on sites such as Nico Nico Douga; and a smattering of more mainstream tunes from J-Pop artists and idols.
+Simply put, anything that has even the slightest otaku slant is considered part of A-POP.

 Footage from Club MOGRA in Akihabara, Tokyo

 Like most cultural phenomena in Japan, the culture around Anikura is highly ephemeral and constantly changing and evolving.
 DJs will primarily play the untouched, original version of the song, though remixes (particularly dance-themed remixes) are also common, depending on the style of specific DJ and event.
 DJs are traditionally accompanied by a video DJ (VDJ or VJ) whose job it is to play corresponding video clips displayed on a projector to match the current song: the most straightforward example is to play a clip of the associated anime opening and transition in sync with the DJ into the next opening.
 DJs typically play only the shortened version of the song, known to fans as the ‘TV size’ version, to maintain momentum throughout the event.